Idaho Expungement Lawyers

 The expungement process will vary depending on your situation.
 If your case was adjudicated and involves a felony or juvenile offense, you may petition for a record expungement within the periods below.
 Once you file your petition for expungement, the court will set a hearing date and notify prosecutors.
 If the prosecution has any information relevant to your case, then they may testify at the hearing.

-• Five years from the date of termination of the continuing jurisdiction of the court
+- Five years from the date of termination of the continuing jurisdiction of the court

-• Five years from the date of release from a juvenile corrections center, or after turning 18 years old (whichever occurs last)
+- Five years from the date of release from a juvenile corrections center, or after turning 18 years old (whichever occurs last)

 If you were adjudicated for a misdemeanor or status offense and did not serve time in the department of juvenile corrections, you may petition the court for expungement after one year from the date of termination of the continuing jurisdiction of the court passes, or once you turn 18 years old, whichever occurs last.
 These same petition rules apply if you underwent the diversion process or were ordered an informal adjustment pursuant to section 20-511 of the Idaho Code.

-Contact our Coeur d'Alene Expungement Attorneys
+Get Expert Help: Contact Coeur d'Alene Expungement Lawyers

 We understand that Idaho’s expungement laws and eligibility requirements are complex and confusing.
 Without experienced and trust legal counsel on your side, you may lose the opportunity to get your record expunged if you are eligible, and thus may continue experiencing detrimental obstacles in your personal, professional, and social life.
 Don’t let this happen to you.
 Instead, get clarifying answers to your questions by reaching out to our Idaho expungement lawyers.
 When you do, we can help determine if you qualify for expungement and advise you on the best plan of action for your unique situation.

-Contact us online or at (208) 712-8292 today for help with the Idaho expungement process!
+Ready for a Clean Slate?
+Contact Us Now! or at (208) 712-8292 for expert Idaho expungement assistance!

 A Reputation Built on Positive Experiences

-Dedicated to Client Service
+Dedicated to Client Service-

-• "I have absolutely no doubt that if my experience with Sean was more, that I could speak to even greater lengths to both just how exceptional an attorney he is as well an individual."
+"I have absolutely no doubt that if my experience with Sean was more, that I could speak to even greater lengths to both just how exceptional an attorney he is as well an individual."Jesse

-• "I'm so grateful for the people in this office.
-In the worst time of my life, everyone was kind, knowledgeable, and understanding."
+"I'm so grateful for the people in this office.
+In the worst time of my life, everyone was kind, knowledgeable, and understanding."Zachary

-• "Alexandria is upfront and honest about everything and the passion she has towards her clients is absolutely amazing!"
+"Alexandria is upfront and honest about everything and the passion she has towards her clients is absolutely amazing!"Tabetha

-• "Alexandria was caring, honest, always followed up, very professional, and extremely knowledgeable.
-Family law can be very difficult to navigate through and she was patient with me as I weighed all the options."
+"Alexandria was caring, honest, always followed up, very professional, and extremely knowledgeable.
+Family law can be very difficult to navigate through and she was patient with me as I weighed all the options."Rachael

-• "Sean not only used his knowledge of the law but he articulated it in a way that was perfect!
-If I could afford to have a lawyer on retainer it would be him!"
+"Sean not only used his knowledge of the law but he articulated it in a way that was perfect!
+If I could afford to have a lawyer on retainer it would be him!"Anthony